sarene-choudhury/firstrepo/README.md

 The team will try and meet during B periods when we do not have software engineering.
 Smaller groups can meet and we can catch up with whoever can not meet later.

-4) Plan for Rotating Note-Keeper
+4) Plan for Note-Keeping

-If someone is feeling like taking notes one day, then they can, and then we can rotate based on that.
+Everyone is expected to take their own notes, but if someone is absent or has another valid reason, members will share notes for that time.

 5) Accountability